 CB1 is linked to immunity, appetite, and the moderation of stress and anxiety, among other things.
 CB2 mostly takes care of tissue damage and inflammation.

 When an imbalance is detected our bodies actually produce their own cannabinoids.
 Amazing, isn’t it?
 These cannabinoids then travel to the receptors and produce a chemical reaction that gets on with the job of fixing the imbalance and returning the body to a state of homeostasis.

 Cannabinoids are what enable the other cells in the body to communicate and work together.
-Some of us can be deficient in cannabinoids, our bodies simple don’t make enough to keep us in a state of homeostasis, and that’s where taking cannabinoids from plant sources come in.
+Some of us can be deficient in cannabinoids, our bodies simply don’t make enough to keep us in a state of homeostasis, and that’s where taking cannabinoids from plant sources comes in.